25% off + free shipping on your first subscription box! Use code YAY25

 What, When, and Why of Scheduling a Dog Check Up

-According to a report by the American Pet Products Association, 66% of US households have at least one pet.
+According to a report by the American Pet Products Association, 82 million US households own a pet.
 To fellow pet parents, this comes as no surprise — pet ownership is magical.

 Yet, while there are endless benefits to being a pet parent, it's important to provide them with the best care possible to keep them happy and healthy.
 This includes vet checkups.